farm-ng/amiga-dev-kit/website/docs/support/github-101.md

 After you have created your pull request, it will need to go under review by another team member of the SDK team.

 :::tip
-If you need any help from a team member of the Farm-ng Software team please either email support@farm-ng.com, Join our [Discourse Channel](https://discourse.farm-ng.com/) and posting your question there.
+If you need any help from the Farm-ng support please see our [Support page](/docs/support/support.md) for instructions on starting a conversation on our [Discourse Channel](https://discourse.farm-ng.com/) and posting your question there.
 :::